gomesdigital/airplonk/README.md

 ### Notice
-Android 10 introduces [some "difficult" security features](https://issuetracker.google.com/issues/130103885?pli=1).
-If you're running Android 10 and are not rooted, there is a possibility that host names won't show up!
+Android 10 introduces [some stricter security features](https://issuetracker.google.com/issues/130103885?pli=1).
+If you're running Android 10+ and are not rooted, there is a possibility that host names won't show up!

 ## Help